-U.S. equities undervalued vs. bonds
+U.S. equities undervalued vs. bonds due to low interest rates

 The S&P 500 earnings yield is a valuation measure calculated by dividing the weighted average earnings per share (EPS) estimate of each company in the S&P 500 index over the price of the index.
 Earnings are based on "forward" consensus estimates expected over the next 12 months.